Cartridge and Bag Filters

 Most cartridge type sediment filters are designed to flow water through the exterior wall of the filter then into the inner core.
 This allows an even flow of water through the complete length and circumference of the filter cartridge.
 This is especially true with depth filters.
 Pleated filters have a higher filtering surface and capacity.

 There are many applications for water filters.
 Chemicals and pesticides can be removed with specialty filters.
-Other uses for filters are to remove metals, dissolved solids (TDS), or suspended solids (TSS).
+Other uses for filters are to remove metals, Total Dissolved Solids (TDS), or Total Suspended Solids (TSS).

 Automatic backwashing filters are designed based on sediment type and micron specifications.
 Layers of natural media such as sand, garnet, and anthracite are used to filter out an array of contaminants.
 Particles are retained in the bed of media then backwashed by reversing the water flow.
 This removes the contaminants from the filtration system.

 Sediment filters are rated by the manufacture.
 The most common of these are nominal and absolute.